What does Rock Hill believe about baptism?

 As long as you had a personal relationship with Jesus (were a Christian) when you were baptized, and as long as the church was a Christian church, then you should not be re-baptized.
 If your baptism was merely a church ritual done prior to your conversion or if the church was outside the mainstream of Christianity, then we would encourage you to be validly baptized for the first time.

-Absolutely, as long as they understand what they are doing.
+Absolutely, as long as they understand what they are doing!
 Regarding this issue, Rock Hill places a lot of the judgment and discernment for children and their faith on their parents.
 You get to see them day in and day out to know whether Jesus has a visible impact on their thinking, decisions, and life.
 If they can articulate to you the gospel and how Jesus is their savior, then we see no reason as to why they should not be baptized.

 At Rock Hill, we do not baptize infants as some denominations and traditions do.
 Instead, we dedicate children to the Lord and commit as parents and community of faith to raise them in the faith.
 We see it as primarily the responsibility of the parent and secondarily the responsibility of the church community to teach children the gospel and the Scriptures, AND provide models for them of what a passionate relationship with Jesus looks like.

-Please read through Romans chapter 6, write out your personal testimony, and schedule a meeting with one of our pastors.
+Start by filling out the form below.
+Then please read through Romans chapter 6, write out your personal testimony, and schedule a meeting with one of our pastors.
 We encourage you to invite family and friends to your baptism since it is a wonderful opportunity for you and us to share with them who Jesus is and how he saves.